JosephusZhou/easy-dev/README.md

 cd easy-dev
 # Install dependencies and run the app
 npm install && npm start
+# If you are in mainland China, please use the follow command to install dependencies and run the app
+ELECTRON_MIRROR="https://cdn.npm.taobao.org/dist/electron/" npm install && npm start
 ```

 To pack into an app, simply type one of these: